 In financial services, for example, tasks that were completed manually via in-person interaction are now being completed digitally as customers bank on the go or from their homes.
 As a result, the majority of banking happens outside the branch.
 This means that every bank is now also a software company, developing applications for multiple channels.

-Embrace the right API infrastructure to open up your APIs to third parties, giving access to internal data/functionality to your partners through the API, while also providing data security.
+Embrace the next-generation API platforms to open up your APIs to third parties, giving access to internal data/functionality to your partners through the API, while also providing data security.
 This will enable your organization to safely develop innovative and integrated services to reach new customers and generate revenue.

 Address Complexity and Scalability with a Modern Enterprise API Environment